archlinux/alpm/alpm-buildinfo/resources/specification/BUILDINFOv1.5.md

 ### buildenv

 A build environment used by the package build tool (i.e. `makepkg`, defined in `BUILDENV` of makepkg.conf) when building the package.
-This keyword definition may be provided zero or more times.
+This keyword may be assigned zero or more times.
 The value must be a unique word, optionally prefixed by a single '!', which indicates the negation of the environment (e.g. `color` or `!color`).

 ### options

 An option used by the package build tool (i.e. `makepkg`, defined in `OPTIONS` of makepkg.conf) when building the package.
-This keyword definition may be provided zero or more times.
+This keyword may be assigned zero or more times.
 The value must be a unique word, optionally prefixed by a single '!', which indicates the negation of the option (e.g. `debug` or `!debug`).

 ### installed

 The information about an installed package during build time of the package.
-This keyword definition may be provided zero or more times.
+This keyword may be assigned zero or more times.
 The value represents a composite string, composed of an **alpm-package-name**, directly followed by a '-' sign, directly followed by an **alpm-package-version** (in *full* or in *full in epoch* form), directly followed by a '-' sign, followed by an **alpm-architecture** (e.g. `example-1:1.0.0-1-x86_64`).

 # EXAMPLES